About PEG Membership

 Anyone with an interest in the fields of language, the written word or communications is welcome to join PEG – even if you are not currently practising as a copy-editor, translator, proofreader or in any profession.

-To join, fill out PEG’s online membership form.
+To join, click the link below to fill out PEG’s online membership form.
 You can read about the benefits of membership and an explanation of member categories below.
-You can also read our Frequently Asked Questions about becoming and being a member.

 - Regular email communications informing members of future events and activities as well as job opportunities.